euchungmsft/baba-cdn-authenticode/README.md

 # baba-cdn-authenticode
 Authenticode generator to support URL authentication by Alibaba Cloud CDN

+The URL authentication function protects user¡¯s site resources from illegal download and misuse.
+Leeching issues are only partially solved by adding the referer blacklist or whitelist.
+Because the referer content may be forged, this method cannot protect site resources completely.
+Applying URL authentication is recommended to protect the security of origin site resources.

 MD5Generator follows the standard guide on the URL below